ConociendoAlmasMenosHastiadas/csv_combiner/README.md

 ## Overview

-**csv_combiner** helps data scientists and analysts organize multiple data files into a single coherent output.
+**csv_combiner** is intended to help data scientists and analysts organize multiple data files into a single coherent output.
 If you're tired of manually copy-pasting to merge files in repetitive workflows, this tool should make life easier.

 ## Features